 - Other – prevent the device from sleeping

 As you can see, this one doesn’t need to do anything extra behind the scenes at all.
 On the downside, it is an older app that hasn’t seen an update in a few years.
 It worked on our current devices however and should work on yours as well.
 The Flashlight Widget is free to download and can be found in the widgets section of your smartphone.

 - Camera – needed to access LED and LED only

 Nothing out of the ordinary, so there will be no need to worry about privacy concerns with this one now or in the future.
-That’s an advantage considering new permissions can wreak havoc later on, which makes the $0.99 price tag a bit more palatable.
-If you don’t mind the more permissions and want extra features, you can still pick up the original version for free.
+There are very few advertising that comes up rarely.

 - Camera – to turn on the light

-It is also the only app on our list to only have a single permission, which is quite the feat.
+The app only has single permission, which is quite the feat.
 If you want to give this simple and free flashlight app a whirl, you can scoop it up on the Play Store.